BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 **Note that this functionality may not work with all HMD vendors.
 Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**

 ### Adjusting cor location using a motion controller
 You can use (only) the left motion controller to move the cor position in virtual space.
+The virtual tracker has to be calibrated and motion compensation needs to be deactivated.
 Make sure to activate the graphical overlay (`ctrl + d` by default) to see the cor marker in game.
-- Press and hold the trigger button to 'grab' and move the cor marker, this way you can make it reach positions that are obstructed in the real world.
+- press and hold the trigger button to 'grab' and move the cor marker, this way you can make it reach positions that are obstructed in the real world.
-- While pressing the trigger:
+- while pressing the trigger:
   - moving the controller left/right, up/down, or forward/backward is pushing the cor marker in the same direction
   - rotating the controller on the yaw axis is adjusting the cor marker accordingly.
 Rotation of the motion controller on pitch or roll axis are ignored.
-- Press the menu button (or button 'a' on a valve index controller) to have the cor location snap to the current controller position
+- press the menu button (or button 'a' on a valve index controller) to have the cor location snap to the current controller position.
+While this button is pressed, you cannot move the cor using the trigger.

-In contrast to using the keyboard shortcuts, modification with the motion controller will not affect the offset values.
-To reuse the adjusted position, you need to save and use `use_cor_pos = 1` as described above.
+- in order for the adjusted position to persist for upcoming sessions, save the configuration.

 ## Running your application
 1. make sure your using OpenXR as runtime in the application you wish to use motion compensation in
 2. start application